 Joachim Meÿer Halben Stangen - “ Catch him in his own techniques" (Quarterstaff)

-Description: The class will focus on the basics of Joachim Meÿer’s Halben Stangen techniques, including body mechanics, stances, movement patterns, isolated techniques, strategies and training exercises.
+Description: The class will focus on the basics of Joachim Meÿer's Halben Stangen techniques, including body mechanics, stances, movement patterns, isolated techniques, strategies and training exercises.
+The goal is to give a solid foundation that gives you a proper core on which you can continue working, while also giving an overview of the full complexity of staff fencing, so you know what to strive for.

 The class requires no previous knowledge of quarterstaff fencing, but a familiarity with the terminology of the Liechtenauer tradition is good, albeit not required.